skip to content

 Natalie Klym (nklym@cfp.mit.edu)

-Natalie Klym is the CFP Executive Director and a Research Associate.
-She is a research analyst with over ten years experience studying and analyzing the impact of Internet technology on business and society.
+Natalie Klym is Executive Director and Research Associate with CFP.
+She has been studying and analyzing the impact of ICT on business and society for over 20 years.
 Before joining MIT's Communications Futures Program she worked as a senior analyst at research and consulting firm, Digital 4Sight, on numerous multi-client research projects that focused on ecommerce, supply chain management, e-government, and next generation Internet technologies.
 She has authored and contributed to several publications on the digital economy.
 Ms. Klym received her MA in Communication Studies from Concordia University in Montreal, Quebec, and her BA in Economic Geography from Queen's University in Kingston, Ontario.

 William Lehr (wlehr@cfp.mit.edu)